 Coffee Sensor Flow Control Device for E61 groupheads is designed in collaboration with some of Coffee Sensor’s partners and clients, that needed and searched for best quality product and function from this exact type of accessory.

-The Coffee Sensor flow control device (FCD) is manufactured by our company.
+The Coffee Sensor flow control device (FCD) is designed by our company and manufactured in a trusted facility, that meets our strict standards.
 We do not resell an existing FCD already found on the market.

 The Coffee Sensor Flow Control Device for E61 GH’ allows you to adjust the flow of water inside your E61 GH so that you can manually profile your extractions.

 The main body is 100% made from stainless steel (best known and used material since it resists corrosion and is food safe).